UofU Logo.png

 • Learn the back-country assessment of an injured or sick patient

-• Learn the treatment of dislocations, sprains, strains and breaks
+• Learn the treatment of dislocations, sprains, strains, and breaks

 • Learn how to treat medical problems and prevent infectious disease